 External Balance Assessment (EBA): Data and Estimates from the Pilot Exercise

 The IMF's Research Department has developed the External Balance Assessment (EBA) methodology for assessing current accounts and exchange rates.
-“Version 2.0” of the EBA methodology was developed in 2013, and used to inform the staff assessments in the 2014 Pilot External Sector Report (as well as the 2013 Pilot External Sector Report).
+The estimates reported here are derived using a slight modification of the “Version 2.0” of the EBA methodology which was developed in 2013.
+This modification includes extending the sample used in estimation through 2013 (previously through 2010), as well as allowing for some nonlinearities in the impact of demographics on current accounts.
+The slightly modified version of the methodology was used to inform the staff assessments in the 2015 External Sector Report.

-- Data inputs and programs used in analysis of current accounts and real exchange rates (including coefficient estimates and graphical comparisons of actual and regression-implied values)
+- Data inputs and programs used in analysis of current accounts and (index) real effective exchange rates and level real effective exchange rates (including coefficient estimates and graphical comparisons of actual and regression-implied values)